alexandertrefz/essence/packages/website/diagnostics.md

 `for List<Integer> | String` and `for List<ItemType>` are both matched by a List of Integers, yet the Union is no case of the generic List and the generic List is no case of the Union, which leaves that receiver with nothing to pick by.
-The matching Namespaces are listed; qualify the call to pick one.
+The matching Namespaces are listed; qualify the call to pick one — `value::<Name>method(…)`, where `Name` is either a Namespace or a Protocol whose provided Method is one of the candidates.

 ### `undecided-receiver-type`